Modules over relative monads for syntax and semantics: 2--Signatures and their Representations

-Our \emph{inequations} are precisely Hirschowitz and Maggesi's \emph{equations} \cite{journals/corr/abs-0704-2900}, i.e.\ parallel pairs of half--equations.
-We simply interpret such a pair to define a \emph{relation} rather than an equality.
-Throughout this section we continue the running example of $\Lambda\beta$.
+We define \emph{representations} of a 1--signature $S$ analogously to \textcite{DBLP:conf/wollic/HirschowitzM07} and \textcite{ju_phd}, except that we use \emph{relative} monads and modules over such monads.
+Afterwards we use \emph{inequations over $S$} to specify reduction rules, and we consider those representations of $S$ that satisfy the given inequations.
+We show that among those representations there is an initial representation, which integrates the terms generated by $S$, equipped with reductions according to the given inequations.
+Our inequations are precisely \citeauthor{journals/corr/abs-0704-2900}'s (\citeyear{journals/corr/abs-0704-2900}) \emph{equations}, i.e.\ parallel pairs of half--equations.
+We simply interpret such a pair to define a \emph{(directed) reduction} rather than an equality.
+Throughout this section the running example is the 2--signature $\Lambda\beta$ which specifies the lambda calculus with beta reduction.